JospehAdetifa/configure-ad/README.md

 To stop this ping press control + c.

-Step: Install Active dicertory domain services.
+Step 5: Install Active dicertory domain services.

 Go back to DC-1 and open the server manager.
 Then click add roles and services so that we can begin to install active directory on DC-1.